askchu/askchu/README.md

 ### Hi there 👋

-I'm an inspiring self-taught web developer with a passion to learn new languages and design responsive interactive websites with a clean and maintable code.
+I'm an aspiring self-taught web developer with a passion to learn new languages and design responsive interactive websites with a clean and maintable code.

 Follow my journey as I learn to code and become a software developer!